Once a character enters teleportation, or starts a set of movements, he can't change destination or direction of movement at all.

-- Halo: "As for tracking us all the way from Reach, well, at light speed my maneuvering options were limited."
+"As for [the Covenant] tracking us all the way from Reach, well, at light speed my maneuvering options were limited."

 - One of the expanded universe tie-ins mentions an incident where some floating wreckage drifting near a Mass Relay caused an incoming vessel to be destroyed due to impacting whilst the ship was still travelling at high-velocity, causing it to tear through the ship's inadequate kinetic barriers.

-- This is the problem that the Pokémon Linoone has — it can run really fast, but only in a straight line (and can be Too Fast to Stop).
+- This is the problem that the Pokémon Linoone has — it can run really quickly, but only in a straight line (and can be Too Fast to Stop).